cosmos/ibc-go/docs/DOCS_README.md

 To build documentation as a static website run `npm run build`.
 You will find the website in `.vuepress/dist` directory.

-## Build RPC Docs

-TODO: is this still true?

-First, run `make tools` from the root of repo, to install the swagger-ui tool.

-Then, edit the `swagger.yaml` manually; it is found [here](https://github.com/cosmos/cosmos-sdk/blob/master/client/lcd/swagger-ui/swagger.yaml)

-Finally, run `make update_gaia_lite_docs` from the root of the repo.

 ## Search

 TODO: update or remove